Understanding the Real Risks of Laser Eye Surgery

 Diffuse Lamellar Keratitis or “Sands of the Sahara”

-Patients with DLK may not show any symptoms at all or may experience blurred vision and tearing, which can last from several days, up to several weeks and can delay the healing process.
+Patients with DLK may experience blurred vision and tearing, which can last from several days to a number of weeks.
+In some cases, this can delay the eye’s healing process.
+However, other patients with DLK may not present with any symptoms.

-Surgeons manage DLK with the use of supplemental topical steroid eye drops.
-Usually, with aggressive management, there are no longer-term effects of DLK.
-However, significant levels of DLK may reduce the accuracy of the vision correction, so the likelihood of requiring an enhancement is increased.
+DLK can usually be managed with the use of supplemental topical steroid eye drops with no longer-term effects.
+In some cases, significant levels of DLK may reduce the accuracy of vision correction, increasing the likelihood that an enhancement procedure will be required.

 Equipment Malfunction